spacecaker/platform_device_samsung_totoro/README.md

 Device Configuration AOSP GB For Galaxy Y
 =========================================

-Device tree for Samsung Galaxy Y S5360 - AOSP-GB
+Device tree for Samsung Galaxy Y S5360 - CM7

-Maintainer: Percy-g2 & PsychoGame & Spacecaker(aosp-gb)
+Maintainer: Percy-g2 & PsychoGame & Spacecaker

+When compiling for this acei
+do this
-When compiling for this galaxy y do this copy paste spacecaker.patch to $root/frameworks/base then cd to $root/frameworks/base and do
+copy paste spacecaker.patch to $root/frameworks/base
+then cd to $root/frameworks/base and do